 AUSTIN: Oh oh oh, I thought you were saying ‘I'll be the Quartermaster even though…’ Et cetera.
 That's fine.

-NICK: I mean, I think, like, you know- it makes way more sense for Fantasmo to be in the back counting the stock than... out there.
+NICK: I mean, I think, like, you know- character-wise it makes way more sense for Fantasmo to be in the back counting the stock than... out there.

 AUSTIN: That's fair.